NativeScript/docs/content/guide/core/http.md

 response.content?.toJSON(encoding)
 ```

 Gets the response body as JSON object.
-The `encoding` is an optional of type `'UTF8' | 'GBK'`
+The `encoding` is optional of type `'UTF8' | 'GBK'`.

 ---